-He also jokes with Claudio, saying he intended to give him quite an butt-kicking, but now that they’ll be kinsmen, they should get along.
+He also jokes with Claudio, saying he intended to give him quite a butt-kicking, but now that they’ll be kinsmen they should get along.

 Benedick calls for dancing, though Leonato thinks they really should have marriages before dancing.
 The old man is ignored, and Benedick calls for music.